Chuck Nduka-Eze: Early life

 Nduka-Eze was born to Sylvester Nduka-Eze, of Umuaji, Asaba (more commonly known as Nduka Eze) in London, on March 12, 1963.
 His father was a legendary nationalist, trade unionist, and workers rights activist, who led the United African Company (UAC) workers strike of 1950.
 His mother Rose Nduka-Eze, was a registered nurse and midwife, and the daughter of Obi Okechukwu Mordi of Umuonaje, Asaba.
 She was however tragically murdered in the course of the Asaba massacre which occurred in October 1967, during the Nigerian Civil War.

-Chuck Nduka-Eze attended CMS Primary School Asaba, between 1970–1975; CMS Grammar School, Lagos, between 1975–1980.
-Thelveton Hall School, Diss, Norfolk, between 1980–1982.
-He attended the University of Warwick, and the University of Jos, Nigeria from 1982–1987, graduating with a Bachelor of Laws (Honours) Degree in 1987.
+Chuck Nduka-Eze attended CMS Primary School Asaba, between 1970 and 1975; CMS Grammar School, Lagos, between 1975 and 1980.
+Thelveton Hall School, Diss, Norfolk, between 1980 and 1982.
+He attended the University of Warwick, and the University of Jos, Nigeria from 1982 to 1987, graduating with a Bachelor of Laws (Honours) Degree in 1987.
 He attended the Nigerian Law School between 1987–1988 and was admitted as a Solicitor and Advocate of the Supreme Court of Nigeria in 1988.
 He trained at the Middle Temple, London, and was called to the English Bar in 1990.
 He was also called to the bar of the State of California, in 1994.